bedrocklinux/bedrocklinux-website/markdown/1.0beta2/configure.md

 ## {id="fstab"} fstab

-Bedrock Linux will provide a menu on boot to let you chose which init system to use for the given session.
-For it to work, it needs to be able to find the strata which provide init systems.
-It will load a fstab config from `/bedrock/etc/fstab` before searching for strata to ensure they are available.
+Bedrock Linux provides a menu on boot to let the user choose which init system to use for the given session.
+Naturally this menu must be provided before the init system is run, which means it must be provided before `/etc/fstab` is mounted.
+If the init system is on a partition other than the boot-time root partition, this partition must be mounted by something other than `/etc/fstab`.
-Most `fstab` configuration will require changes to the default framework as well.

-`/bedrock/etc/fstab` can be treated like most fstabs, and should be populated to inform Bedrock Linux where these additional partitions go.
-It is mounted just before the menu to pick which init system to use is presented so the menu can find init systems on strata from different partitions.
-It is different from the `/etc/fstab` that an init system may attempt to utilize as the init system's `/etc/fstab` will mount *after* the init system has already started.
-It is easiest to simply use `/bedrock/etc/fstab` for everything and refrain from utilizing `/etc/fstab` at all, but there may be scenarios in which the latter is required.

-A few things to keep in mind when populating it:
+For these mounts Bedrock Linux provides its own pre-init time fstab file at `/bedrock/etc/fstab`.

+Some users prefer to make a partition specifically for `/bedrock/strata` or one for each ~{strata~} within `/bedrock/strata` (e.g. a partition for `/bedrock/strata/gentoo`, a partition for `/bedrock/strata/slackware`, etc).
+Since these partitions can potentially contain init systems, `/bedrock/etc/fstab` was created specifically to support these workflows.
+If you do not have special partitions for/within `/bedrock/strata`, but rather kept that directory on the root partition, you probably do not need to worry about `/bedrock/etc/fstab`.
+However, you may still need to worry about the default framework - keep reading below.

+Other common mount points - such as `/home` and `/tmp` - can use `/etc/fstab` just as they are utilized in other distros.
+Nonetheless, if you would like to have `/bedrock/etc/fstab` mount partitions such as `/home` it can do so.

+For the most part, `/bedrock/etc/fstab` utilizes the same syntax as the typical `/etc/fstab`.
+However, there are a few special things to keep in mind:

+- `/bedrock/etc/fstab` is mounted by the Bedrock Linux provided busybox executable in a limited environment.
+It may not understand some less common fstab features which would have been understood in `/etc/fstab`.
+For those features, `/etc/fstab` will be required.
+It is possible to run into a catch-22 in which some special fstab command that busybox doeas not understand is required to provide a given init - avoid these situations.

+- Since `/bedrock/etc/fstab` is mounted so early - before init - various
+  Bedrock Linux subsystems are not yet enabled.
+For example, the systems in place to ensure ~{global~} files are available in the same place from everyone's point-of-view or that ~{rootfs~} stratum's files are available at the explicit path `/bedrock/strata/~(rootfs-stratum-name~)/` are not yet enabled.
+Thus, special consideration must be utilized when mounting into either the ~{global~} or ~{rootfs~} ~{strata~}.

-- The rootfs stratum is on the root of the filesystem tree, i.e. `/`, from fstab's point of view.
-Thus, if you would like to place rootfs' `/boot` on its own partition, it should be mounted at `/boot` and not, for example, `/bedrock/strata/jessie/boot`.
+- The ~{rootfs stratum~} is on the root of the filesystem tree, i.e. `/`, from `/bedrock/etc/fstab`'s point of view.
+Thus, if you would like to place ~{rootfs~}' `/boot` on its own partition, it should be mounted at `/boot` and not, for example, `/bedrock/strata/jessie/boot`.

 - `/bedrock` is considered part of the rootfs stratum, and thus anything in `/bedrock` should be mounted directly onto the root of the filesystem tree.
   For example, if you have `/bedrock/strata` on its own partition, it should mount the partition onto `/bedrock/strata`.

-- Any global mount points, such as `/home`, should be mounted in the ~{global stratum~}.
-Thus, if ~{global~} is at `/bedrock/strata/global` one would mount home to `/bedrock/strata/global/home` in the fstab.
-If ~{global~} is also ~{rootfs~}, then it should be mounted to `/home`.
+- Any global mount points, such as `/home` or `/tmp`, should be mounted in the ~{global stratum~}.
+If ~{global~} is also ~{rootfs~}, then `/home` should be mounted to `/home`.
+However, if ~{global~} is not ~{rootfs~}, `/home` should be mounted to `/bedrock/strata/~(global-stratum-name~)/home`.
 The default framework settings will then ensure it is accessible in the other strata.

 - Order matters.
 If you mount `/bedrock/strata/global/home` before mounting `/bedrock/strata` things may go awry.